momoelabdi/momoelabdi/README.md

 <h1 align="center">Hi 👋, I'm Mohammed (Momo)</h1>
 <h3 align="center">A passionate web developer from Switzerland</h3>

-- 🔭 I’m looking forward for new opportunity to grow.
+- 🔭 I am currently engaged to work on an innovative project that I am excited about.

 - 🌱 I'm constantly working on improving my skills.